-- Galvanized steel units require passivation in order to prevent white rust (refer to "Passivation" on page 20). - Hardness and alkalinity limits may be exceeded under certain circumstances.
+- Galvanized steel units require passivation in order to prevent white rust (refer to "Passivation"). - Hardness and alkalinity limits may be exceeded under certain circumstances.
 Consult your water treatment specialist for recommendations. - 3.
-The conversion factor used to determine conductivity is 0.625 (TDS = 0.625 x Conductivity).
+The conversion factor used to determine conductivity is 0.625 (TDS = 0.625 x Conductivity). - 4.
+EVERTOUGHTM Construction units have a TriArmor® Corrosion Protection System basin. - 5.
+The guidelines above refer to the materials used in construction.
+Different combinations of materials may be used on the same unit. - 6.
+Water chemistry will change with operating temperatures.
+The recommended guidelines listed in Table 2 refers to water temperature at 95°F.